adielzakaria/dotenv-ultra/Readme.md

 tells  the parser when expanding variables whether to prioritize keys already existing in the environment (process.env for example, otherwise this option will have no noticeable effect ) or the ones existing in the .env file.

+#### merge: boolean , defaults to false

+if you have a number of .env file in a directory and you want them all to be parsed , you can set this option to true, and give absDir or relDir a value if absDir is undefined and reldir is cwd the parser will automatically tries to read files in /config or /configuration , inheritance is ignored when this option is set to true , the files are read in the same order readDir returns , so overriding logic will work the same way

+#### throwOnError: boolean , defaults to false

+set this option to true when you want the parser to throw an error when an exception encountered rather than returing an object with property error

+#### debug:boolean, defaults to false

+the option make the parser print some useful information to the console , only a few statements are now available, work will be done to imporve the debugging statements

 ## file structure and rules

+---.env files

 * My_var= value, this designates the basic definition of an environment variable. variable names and keys are trimmed by default.
 * empty lines are ignored